TomasHubelbauer/github-rulers/readme.md

 Chrome, signing in as a test user (see Secrets), navigating to the README editor of this repository and capturing a screenshot of the editor.

+### "Global Navigator" Preview Feature

+GitHub has a preview feature called *Global Navigation* which when on changes the spacing in the CodeMirror editor.
+The CSS of this extension detects the feature and adjusts the values if needed.

+`test.html` can be used to check that the CSS variable computations work as expected.

 ### Firefox

 - Go to `about:debugging#/runtime/this-firefox`